-The sensitivity of instruments working in the high energy domain is mainly limited by the instrumental background.
-This is specially true for SPI, because it operates in an orbit outside the geomagnetic shield, and therefore it is fully exposed to cosmic rays, which lead, through nuclear-interaction processes with the instrument materials, to a background of false events.
+The sensitivity of the instruments working in the high energy domain is mainly limited by the instrumental background.
+This is specially true for SPI, because it operates in an orbit outside the geomagnetic shield.
+Therefore, it is fully exposed to cosmic rays, which lead through nuclear-interaction processes with the instrument materials to a high background of false events.

-The detailed physical processes involved are numerous and complex, but can be simplified as follows: the incident cosmic radiation interacts, via inelastic collisions, with the detector nuclei, generating high energy secondary particles (p, n, π^0 , π^+ ...) and photons.
-The resulting protons and neutrons can produce, by nuclear interactions in the materials, radioactive isotopes.
-These subsequently decay, with a delay depending on their lifetimes, emitting β particles and deexcitation photons.
-The β particles deposit their energies by Bremsstrahlung and generate a continuum energy distribution in the event spectrum.
-The de-excitation photons, produce gamma-ray lines if they are totally absorbed in a single GeDs, or else undergo a Compton scattering or pair production process and deposit only a part of their energy in the detector where the first interaction took place, the remainder energy can be deposited in one or even more of the neighbouring detectors.
+The detailed physical processes involved are numerous and complex, but they can be simplified as follows: the incident cosmic radiation interacts, via inelastic collisions, with the detector nuclei, generating high energy secondary particles (like p, n, π^0 , π^+ ...) and photons.
+The protons and neutrons generated this way can produce, by nuclear interactions in the materials, radioactive isotopes, which subsequently decay, with a delay depending on their lifetimes, emitting β particles and de-excitation photons.
+The β particles deposit their energies by Bremsstrahlung and generate a continuum energy distribution in the event spectrum, while the de-excitation photons produce gamma-ray lines if they are totally absorbed in a single GeD, or undergo Compton scatterings, or pair production processes, depositing only a part of their energy in the detector where the first interaction took place.
+The remaining energy can be deposited in one or even more of the neighbouring detectors.
 The number of multi-hit events increases drastically with energy.